chandra654/datasets/README.md

-This is a repository containing the data sets for use of data analysis.
+This is a repository containing the data sets which are used in data science projects for data analysis.